netyaroze/zevv-peep/README.md

 # zevv-peep
 The original AUR package for zevv-peep goes to a non-existent URL.
-This can be maintained here. zevv-peep - an alternative to neep-alt for higher resolution displays.
+This can be maintained here.

 Original Source URL: http://zevv.nl/play/code/zevv-peep/